-- IF Incomplete/Failure.
-Indicates student failed to complete the requirements of a course in which he/she had received an Incomplete. - W Withdrawal.
+- Withdrawal.
 Indicates the student has withdrawn from the course.
-Does not count in the GPA - WD Used prior to Spring 2001 to indicate that the student had been granted special permission to withdraw from a transitional
+Does not count in the GPA. - Used prior to Spring 2001 to indicate that the student had been granted special permission to withdraw from a Transitional Studies course.
+Does not count in the GPA. - WP/WF Used prior to Fall 2001 for students who dropped after the deadline.
+The WP grade indicates that the student was passing the course at the time of withdrawal and does not count in the GPA.
+The WF grade indicates the student was failing at the time of withdrawal and is treated as an F in computing the GPA. - Extension.

-Extension.
 Indicates the course work has not been completed, but the quality of work done has been satisfactory.
-Available only for transitional studies courses.
+Available only for Transitional Studies courses.
 A maximum of 10 hours of E grades is allowed in any term.
 An overall maximum of 17 hours of E's is allowed.
 The grade of E does not count in the GPA.
 A student receiving an E in a particular course is not entitled to use that course as a prerequisite for any course.
 A maximum of one E will be given in any particular course unless recommended by the appropriate dean.
-A student repeating a course for which he/she has received a grade of E must register for the course again and pay the regular maintenance/tuition fees.
-Audit.
+A student repeating a course for which he/she has received a grade of E must register for the course again and pay the regular maintenance/tuition fees. - AU Audit.
 Indicates that the student elected to enroll in the course for no grade or credit.
-Audits do not replace previous grades.
-Credit by Examination.
-This designation is used for both institutional and national exams (AP and CLEP).

-CL Credit for Life Experience.
-The CL is not counted in the GPA.
-Satisfactory/No Credit.
-Selected courses S/N may be offered on a competency based grading system.
+Audits do not replace previous grades. - CE Credit by Examination.
+This designation is used for both institutional and national exams (AP and CLEP). - CL Credit for Life Experience.
+The CL is not counted in the GPA. - S/N Satisfactory/No Credit.
+Selected courses may be offered on a competency based grading system.
 If the student satisfactorily meets the minimum competencies, credit (S) will be awarded.
 Students not meeting minimum competencies will not receive credit (N).